weisuke/rethinker/README.md

 #Extend default methods

-Each instance of Rethinker exposes the following attributes/method to allow building complex queries more easily:
+Each instance of Rethinker exposes the following attributes/methods that allow to build a complex queries more easily:

 - `r` : exposes the [rethinkdb API](http://www.rethinkdb.com/api/javascript/#r)
 - `table` : exposes the [table](http://www.rethinkdb.com/api/javascript/#table) instance, takes the this.tableName to initialize the `r.table(this.tableName)`
 - `db` : expose the DB instance with the [run](http://www.rethinkdb.com/api/javascript/#run) method
-- `buildQuery` : `` function buildQuery(queryCriteria, opts, tableName) -> Promise ``
+- `buildQuery` : ` function buildQuery(queryCriteria, opts, tableName) -> Promise `

 ````javascript